Disclaimer

 Wrapping up

 Havanese dogs make great pets for people of all ages and lifestyles.
 They are intelligent, easily trained, and have a good disposition with children and other animals.
-Prices for Havanese dogs can range from $500 to over $3,000 depending on their bloodline, breeder, coat color, size, and other factors.
+The price range for Havanese dogs can range from $500 to over $3,000 depending on their bloodline, breeder, coat color, size, and other factors.
 When choosing a Havanese puppy, research to find a reputable breeder who offers healthy puppies at a fair price.

 However, before falling for a Havanese puppy, ensure you know it’s not a spur-of-the-moment decision.
 Examine all the cost factors and proceed only if you know you can cope with it.